Professional Installer Frequently Asked Questions

 I have set-up and powered on the ECU and there is no communication between the ECU and the microinverters.
 Why?

-Be sure you have a line-of-site distance of no more than 50m (150 ft), ensure that the Zigbee antenna is installed properly, the serial numbers of the inverters have been loaded properly and the inverters are compatible with the ECU.
+Try to position the ECU closer to the microinterters and ensure that the Zigbee antenna is installed properly, the serial numbers of the inverters have been loaded properly and the inverters are compatible with the ECU.

 How do I install an ECU-R?